 Once the dogs have had their identifications confirmed and their Returned Dog Forms in order, veterinarians utilizing Returned Dog volunteers as scribes, will perform their examinations.
 Veterinary technicians will assist with medication and more technical support.
 It is important to emphasize that each dog should be accompanied by a Returned Dog Form which originated from the checkpoint at which the dog was discontinued from race participation.
 The forms contain medical notes from previous veterinary exams, as well as records of any treatments administered.
 Veterinarians will not start their exams without the Returned Dog Form.
 While a veterinarian examines the dog, scribes will assist in making additional notes on that form.
 Veterinarians may sign, date and attach any additional necessary information at a later time.
-When the dog is released to their Local Contact person, a copy (top) of the Returned Dog Form goes with each dog.
-The remaining copy stays in the Returned Dog office for ITC documentation.
+When the dog is released to their Local Contact person, a copy (top) of the Returned Dog Form IC documentation.